 Over the Moon Ceremonies

-Our Cacao Ceremonies offer a sacred and nurturing space to slow down, open the heart, and reconnect with yourself through intentional ritual and guided presence.
+Our Cacao or Matcha Ceremonies offer a sacred and nurturing space to slow down, open the heart, and reconnect with yourself through intentional ritual and guided presence.

-No prior experience with cacao, meditation, or breathwork is required.
+No prior experience with cacao, matcha, or sound baths is required.
 This ceremony is designed to be welcoming, grounding, and supportive for all levels.

 • Essential oil enhancer samples